TradeSgnl Logo

 shortCondition = ta.crossunder(fastMA, slowMA)

-// Strategy entries and exits with custom alerts
+// Strategy entries and exits with alert messages

 if (longCondition)